commonsguy/cw-android/README.markdown

-Welcome to the source code for _The Busy Coder's Guide to Android Development_!
+Welcome to the source code for original editions of _The Busy Coder's Guide to Android Development_!

+**Note that this book has been substantially revised, with its samples moved to a fresh GitHub repository, and so if you are looking for more up-to-date material, you probably want [the cw-omnibus repo](http://github.com/commonsguy/cw-omnibus).**

 All of the source code in this archive is licensed under the Apache 2.0 license except as noted.